furynet/gridiron/docs/daemon/intro.md

 ### node_key.json

 node_key.json is used to store the node's key.
-The node-id queried by `iris tendermint show-node-id` is derived by the key, which is used to indicate the unique identity of the node.
+The node-id queried by `grid tendermint show-node-id` is derived by the key, which is used to indicate the unique identity of the node.
 It is used in p2p connection.

 ### priv_validator.json